freedomofpress/securedrop/docs/source.rst

 The best way to protect your codename is to memorize it.
 If you cannot memorize it right away, we recommend writing it down and keeping it in a safe place at first, and gradually working to memorize it over time.
 Once you have memorized it, you should destroy the written copy.

-SecureDrop allows you to choose the length of your codename, in case you want to create a longer codename for extra security.
 Once you have generated a codename and put it somewhere safe, click ``Continue``.

 |Memorizing your codename|